Written by: Greg Ellifritz

 My friend John Johnston (host of the excellent radio program Ballistic Radio) suggested that I write an article about body armor and fitness.
 He was doing some PT while wearing plate armor in order to improve his fitness for an upcoming firearms training class and thought that a post concerning the realities of wearing armor would be useful.

-Like most cops, I wear soft armor every day at work.
+Like most cops, I wore soft armor every day at work.
 I’m proud to say that I’ve never worked a single patrol shift without wearing armor.
 I also have rifle plate armor that I occasionally (but not often) wear.
-I guess putting the stuff on every day for the last 23 years makes me a reasonable authority to speak on the subject.
+I guess putting the stuff on every day for 25 years makes me a reasonable authority to speak on the subject.

 First, a few clarifications…

 There are two basic classes of body armor.
-The first is known as “soft body armor” and is what most cops wear under their uniform shirts.
+The first is known as “soft body armor” and is what most cops wear under their uniform shirts or in exterior vest carriers.
 This armor is reasonably light and flexible and made of synthetic materials like Kevlar and Spectra Shield.
 This type of armor is classified by threat level (the type of bullets they protect against).
 Current NIJ threat levels are (in order from least protection to most protection) Level IIA, Level II, and Level IIIA.

 These vests stop pistol and shotgun rounds reliably, but they generally won’t stop centerfire rifle rounds.
 It’s a velocity issue.
 The faster the bullet, the harder it is to stop.
 Most level IIIA vests have a velocity threshold somewhere around 1600 feet per second.
 If a bullet traveling faster than that hits the soft armor, it usually penetrates.